 Planning at least six to eight months ahead can be a crucial factor and help you secure a good fare.
 When booking a flight, you should also explore airfare/hotel package deals, as these can sometimes offer significant savings.

-Paris Budget Tips for Transportation via Air
+Paris Budget Tips for Transportation via Air:

-If you are travelling to Paris from other European countries, look out for the cheap budget airlines.
+If you are travelling to Paris from other European countries, look out for cheap budget airlines.
 EasyJet, Eurowings and Wizz Air are all good options and I recommend checking out Skyscanner for the best deals.
-Budget airlines are a good and time saving option for a short weekend trip.
-You can just go with your carry-on luggage and will not have to pay the additional fees for check-in luggage.|

-Paris Budget Tips for Transportation via Train
+Paris Budget Tips for Transportation via Train:

 Here are a few trains that will take you to Paris in a few hours at lightning speed and mesmerizing scenic beauty that will give you a visual spectacle.